IntelLabs/ParallelAccelerator.jl/README.md

 ## How It Works

+ParallelAccelerator is essentially a domain-specific compiler written in Julia.
+It performs additional analysis and optimization on top of the Julia compiler.
-ParallelAccelerator is essentially a domain-specific compiler written in Julia that discovers and exploits the implicit parallelism in source programs that use parallel programming patterns such as *map, reduce, comprehension, and stencil*.
-For example, Julia array operators such as `.+, .-, .*, ./` are translated by ParallelAccelerator internally into a *map* operation over all elements of input arrays.
-For the most part, these patterns are already present in standard Julia, so programmers can use ParallelAccelerator to run the same Julia program without (significantly) modifying its source code.
+ParallelAccelerator discovers and exploits the implicit parallelism in source programs that use parallel programming patterns such as *map, reduce, comprehension, and stencil*.
+For example, Julia array operators such as `.+, .-, .*, ./` are translated by ParallelAccelerator internally into data-parallel  *map* operations over all elements of input arrays.
+For the most part, these patterns are already present in standard Julia, so programmers can use ParallelAccelerator to run the same Julia program without (significantly) modifying the source code.

-The `@acc` macro provided by ParallelAccelerator first intercepts Julia functions at macro level, and substitutes the set of implicitly parallel operations that we are targeting, and point them to those supplied in the `ParallelAccelerator.API` module.
+The `@acc` macro provided by ParallelAccelerator first intercepts Julia functions at macro level and substitutes the set of implicitly parallel operations that we are targeting. `@acc` points them to those supplied in the `ParallelAccelerator.API` module.
 It then creates a proxy function that when called with concrete arguments (and known types) will try to compile the original function to an optimized form.
-So the first time calling an accelerated function would incur some compilation time, but all subsequent calls to the same function will not.
+Therefore, there is some compilation time the first time an accelerated function is called.
+The subsequent calls to the same function will not have compilation time overhead.

-ParallelAccelerator performs aggressive optimizations when it is safe to do so.
+ParallelAccelerator performs aggressive optimizations when they are safe depending on the program structure.
-For example, it will automatically infer size equivalence relations among array variables, and skip array bounds check whenever it can do so.
-Eventually all parallel patterns are lowered into explicit parallel `for` loops internally represented at the level of Julia's typed AST, and agressive loop fusion will try to combine adjacent loops into one and eliminate temporary array objects that store intermediate rsults.
+For example, it will automatically infer size equivalence relations among array variables and skip array bounds check whenever it can safely do so.
+Eventually all parallel patterns are lowered into explicit parallel `for` loops which are internally represented at the level of Julia's typed AST.
+Agressive loop fusion will try to combine adjacent loops into one and eliminate temporary array objects that store intermediate results.

 Finally, functions with parallel for loops are translated into a C program with OpenMP pragmas, and ParallelAccelerator will use an external C/C++ compiler to